CanningRoad/canningroad.github.io/_posts/2020-03-21-coronavirus-response.md

 permalink: /coronavirus/
 ---

+## Update - 9th January 2021

+We are [pausing services for two weeks][jan] in light of the seriousness of the current national lockdown.
+Please check out our news post for some suggestions!

+[jan]: /post/closed-two-weeks

 ## Update - 6th November

 There [won't be any services in the church building in November][nov], but we will be broadcasting Sunday content on YouTube again.
 Thanks for your patience!
 Please see the link above for details and YouTube links.